iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 ## Prepare your application

-For this tutorial, you will start from the end of [Your first application](../your-first-app.md) tutorial and your `<dockerusername>/my-hello-world:1.0.0` OCI image.
+Before going further, your `<dockerusername>/my-hello-world:1.0.0` image built previously is required.
+If you missed that part, please go back to [Build your first application](../your-first-app.md).

-You can reuse the same directory tree or create a new one.
+For this tutorial, you can reuse the same directory tree or create a new one.

-To create a new directory tree for your application, execute the following commands in `~/iexec-projects/`.
+To create a new directory tree, execute the following commands in `~/iexec-projects/`.

 ```bash
 cd ~/iexec-projects